 Cook pasta according to package directions for al dente.

 While pasta cooks, heat a large sauté pan to medium.
 Add olive oil and shallot - cooking until translucent, about 3-5 minutes.
-Add garlic and herbs and cook another 30 seconds until fragrant.
-Toss in Swiss chard leaves with a good pinch of salt and red pepper flakes.
+Add herbs and cook another 30 seconds until fragrant.
+Toss in Swiss chard with a good pinch of salt and red pepper flakes.
 Cook until just wilted, 3-5 minutes.
 Stir in roasted cauliflower and cashew cream sauce until everything is well incorporated.
 Then, gently fold in the pasta.
 Taste mixture for salt and adjust as needed.

 Transfer pasta mix to prepared baking dish and top with breadcrumbs or almonds and a drizzle of olive oil.